 Please note that this is the plain language version of this principle – you must read the full text yourself.

 The reference to cyber-security risk in the draft was strange and has been left out of the final King IV™.
 Was it just an acronym for information security risk?
-There is a big overlap with section 19 of the Protection of Personal Information Act here and maybe less so with the Cybercrimes and Cybersecurity Bill.
+There is a big overlap with section 19 of the Protection of Personal Information Act here and maybe less so with cyber crime law.

 Action you could take